BeatTogether/BeatTogether.Quest/README.md

 To install, Download the latest mod from our releases.
 [Click Here](https://github.com/pythonology/BeatTogether.Quest/releases)

 You need to access BMBF from a computer.
 Open BMBF and go to the "Tools" tab.
-YOu should see a web address and a version number.
+You should see a web address and a version number.

 On your PC, type in that web address that is shown.
 You will be greated with a upload interface.